CameronHosking/Kmers-counter/README.md

 **-output=<filename>** or **-o=<filename>**
 This specifies the output file(s).
 If the split flag is present then the files will be numbered from 1 to the number of id lines present. to select where the number appears in the filename add a %, the first occurrence of which will be replaced by the file number.
 If this option is not specified output will be to stdout.

+**-allUpToK** or **-a**
+If this flag is present all Kmers of length up to and including K are output.
+All Kmers of length 1 are output first then 2 etc up to length K.
+The additional computational cost of this is negligible.

 ## Output
 The output is tab seperated, Kmers are listed alphabetically in column one and their associated frequencies are in column two.